hyon3000/equationparser/README.md

 # equationparser
 String based equation calculation code written in Java

-It is written in a single file (program.java), so it is easy to port, and convert to other languages by using a very small number of libraries (ArrayList, HashMap).
+It is written in a single file (program.java), so it is easy to port, and convert to other languages by using a very small number of libraries (ArrayList).

 ## features
 It consists of an equation class that stores formulas and a program class that executes formulas.